THE KHAROUBA LAB- DEPARTMENT OF BIOLOGY, UNIVERSITY OF OTTAWA

 MSc student (2022-)

-Co-supervised by Greg Mitchell at Environment and Climate Change Canada
+Co-supervised by Dr. Greg Mitchell at Environment and Climate Change Canada

 mvese092[at]uottawa[dot]ca